Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Introduction

 Taking into account the growing popularity of graph machine learning (e.g., \cite{hamilton, DeepWalk, gcn}), which includes graph representation learning specifically, we wish to help bridge the between-domain gap by exploring new ways of connecting community detection and clustering solutions.

-Specifically, in this paper, we develop a framework for applying hierarchical clustering algorithms (e.g., \cite{murtagh,genie, cd3}) to the task of community detection.
-While perhaps not the newest by itself, the hierarchical approach turns out robust and easily applicable on graphs, because it relies solely on similarity metrics between the pairs of nodes.
-As the problem of choosing the right measures for our task is crucial, we will perform an extensive comparative analysis, on both synthetic and real-life network examples, of 25 different graph models falling into the three following classes: \begin{enumerate} \item distance matrices obtained by considering various node similarity measure: the Wasserman--Faust measure~\cite{wassermanFaust}, Neighbourhood overlap~\cite{fortunato}, $K$-step walk probability~\cite{fortunato}, Katz index~\cite{katz}, Rooted PageRank~\cite{hope}, Adamic--Adar index~\cite{adamicAdar}, Blondel--Gajardo measure~\cite{blondel}, and Positive Pointwise Mutual Information~\cite{dngr}, \item spectral versions of the above, \item distances on automatically discovered spaces using the representation learning algorithms: DeepWalk~\cite{DeepWalk}, DNGR~\cite{dngr}, Graph Factorisation~\cite{GF}, GraRep~\cite{grarep}, HARP~\cite{HARP}, HOPE~\cite{hope}, Laplacian Eigenmaps~\cite{LE}, and Node2Vec~\cite{Node2Vec}. \end{enumerate} Further, we shall study how the tuning of the underlying parameters affects the quality of clustering.
+Specifically, in this paper, we develop a framework for applying hierarchical clustering algorithms (e.g., \cite{murtagh,genie, IPM3}) to the task of community detection.
+While perhaps not the newest by itself, the hierarchical approach turns out robust and easily applicable on graphs because it relies solely on similarity metrics between the pairs of nodes.
+As the problem of choosing the right measures for our task is crucial, we will perform an extensive comparative analysis of twenty five vertex similarity modelling techniques falling into the three following classes: \begin{enumerate} \item distance matrices obtained by considering various node similarity measure: the Wasserman--Faust measure~\cite{wassermanFaust}, Neighbourhood overlap~\cite{fortunato}, $K$-step walk probability~\cite{fortunato}, Katz index~\cite{katz}, Rooted PageRank~\cite{hope}, Adamic--Adar index~\cite{adamicAdar}, Blondel--Gajardo measure~\cite{blondel}, and Positive Pointwise Mutual Information~\cite{dngr}, \item spectral versions of the above, i.e., eigendecompositions of the corresponding vertex similarity matrices, \item distances on automatically discovered spaces using the representation learning algorithms: DeepWalk~\cite{DeepWalk}, DNGR~\cite{dngr}, Graph Factorisation~\cite{GF}, GraRep~\cite{grarep}, HARP~\cite{HARP}, HOPE~\cite{hope}, Laplacian Eigenmaps~\cite{LE}, and Node2Vec~\cite{Node2Vec}. \end{enumerate} Both synthetic and real-life network examples will be used.
+Further, we shall study how the tuning of the underlying parameters affects the quality of clustering.
 In each case, we will determine the best linkage function.
-This will also provide us with a good opportunity to consider a new graph extension of the recently proposed Genie algorithm \cite{genie}, whose performance on many benchmark datasets in the Euclidean spaces turned out to be above par \cite{genieclust}.
+This will also provide us with a good opportunity to consider a new graph extension of the recently-proposed Genie algorithm \cite{genie}, whose performance on many benchmark datasets in the Euclidean spaces turned out to be above par \cite{genieclust}.

+We should emphasise that hierarchical approaches come with a set of advantages.
+Firstly, the communities are nested, i.e., depending on the selected number of clusters we can observe how a large community can be decomposed into smaller ones.
+Also, hierarchical approaches allow us to select any number of clusters, which is a feature often lacking in other methods.